qtheperfect/DocuOpera/README.md

 * Jump around among a series of sections in a page with merely one key, and -

-* Make full use of the screen space  without one centimeter waste.
+* Make full use of the screen space  without one centimeter waste;

+* With automatically marked history scopes for fast scanning.

 Usage: